 Duration: about 7 hours

-If you are interested in exploring the annual Harbin Ice and Snow Festival, or want to experience original Russian landscape and culture, you can move on to Moscow from Harbin by cross-border traditional trains.
+If you are interested in exploring the annual Harbin Ice and Snow Festival, or want to experience original Russian landscape and culture, you can travel from Beijing to Harbin and move on to Moscow from Harbin by cross-border traditional trains.
 Now, a 7 hours’ high speed train travel can bring you into Harbin - the Ice City to see delicate and colorful ice sculptures, large collection of Chinese and European architectures and experience a hilarious winter vacation.
 Skiing in the world’s largest ski resort is also an exciting way of fun.
-To get to Harbin from Beijing by train, you can choose from 7 daily high speed bullet trains (2 G trains for 7 hours and 5 D trains for 7.5 ~8.5 hours) between 03:01am in the early morning and 15:15pm in the afternoon.
+To get to Harbin from Beijing by train, you can choose from 6 daily high speed bullet trains (2 G trains for 7-7.5 hours and 4 D trains for 7.5 ~ 8.5 hours) between 06:30am in the early morning and 15:15pm in the afternoon.
 Both G trains pass Tianjin, Qinhuangdao, Shenyang and Changchun.

 Railway Stations: Beijing South (北京南站) - Tianjin South/ Tianjin Station (天津南站/天津站)